Return on Investment (ROI)

 ROI is generally defined as the ratio of net profit over the total cost of the investment.

-ROI is most useful to your business goals when it refers to something concrete and measurable.
+ROI is most useful to your business goals when it refers to something concrete and measurable, to identify your investment's gains and financial returns.
 Analyzing investments in terms of monetary cost is the most popular method because it’s the easiest to quantify, although it’s also possible to calculate ROI using time as an investment.